Big-Data-And-Data-Analytics/Casestudy2_meetingmin/README.md

 # Meeting minutes

-Foobar is for creating meeting summary and entity recognition of words like todo, completed, Issues & irrelevant topics.
+Meeting minutes is for creating meeting summary and entity recognition of words like todo, completed, Issues & irrelevant topics.

 ## Installation
 install all the packages from requirements.txt